Dubai: Salik denies viral rumours of 'dynamic' toll fees of up to Dh8

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+The viral post listed time slots and corresponding amounts and said, "Be prepared to say goodbye to AED 4 Salik rates".

+It claimed toll fees would be "0 AED from 3am to 5am" and "8 AED from 3pm to 7pm".
+These details, however, are not true, Salik said.

-“We strongly advise customers and shareholders to refer exclusively to official sources, the DFM and Salik website (www.salik.ae), for any official announcements or updates.
+“We strongly advise customers and shareholders to refer exclusively to official sources, the DFM and Salik website (www.salik.ae), for any official announcements or updates," the company's CEO said.

 “Salik is fully committed to adhering to the disclosure and transparency guidelines set by the Securities and Commodities Authority (SCA) and DFM.
 As always, any significant information will be promptly shared with the market first once confirmed and finalised.”